bhasker1980/ionic-3/README.md

 # ionic-3
 Sample app with tab navigation and form validation.
 This app includes few screen to demonstrate the ionic 3 architecture.
+Ionic is based on Angular and comes with many significant performance, usability, and feature improvements over the past versions.